Preparing Your Child for School: Communication Skills That Matter

 The Critical Foundation: Early Language Development

-Studies have shown that the developing brain learns more in the first five years of life than at any other time, and that early language development (or lack thereof) has a direct impact on later reading skills.
+Studies have indicated that the developing brain learns more in the first five years of life than at any other time, and that early language development (or lack thereof) has a direct impact on later reading skills.
 Consider it this way: reading, writing, mathematics, science – every single subject depends on language.

 If a child cannot understand complex sentences or lacks a broad vocabulary, they’ll falter across the academic board.
 This is because our detailed speech pathology assessments consider a whole lot more than just your child's ability to say their sounds clearly.